Carrie Manolakos: 2012–2014: Echo, viral video, and Hit List

 Manolakos starred as Marianne Reilly in the first run of Seth Rudetsky's Disaster! at Triad Theatre, now renamed Stage 72, on January 22 through March 25, 2012.
 On February 27, 2012, Manolakos took part in Broadway Remembers Whitney Houston at Joe's Pub, a tribute concert for the late singer.
 Manolakos performed at Broadway Rhythm and Booze alongside Uzo Aduba on March 26, 2012.
 Manolakos released her debut album, Echo, on April 2, 2012, produced by Dominick Amendum and Justin Goldner.
 The album debuted in the top 100 of the iTunes pop charts.
 On April 23, 2012, Manolakos became an internet sensation when her cover of "Creep" by Radiohead went viral.
 It was picked up by Huffington Post, The Daily Beast, The New Yorker, and Gawker, under the title "Eargasm."
 Manolakos took part in Broadway Sings Adele on April 30, 2012.
 She performed Someone Like You.
 Manolakos was profiled as No. 1 of ELLE's 30 Under 30: The Essential Names to Know.
 Manolakos participated in Signature Theatre's Sizzlin Summer Cabaret on July 27, 2012.
 Manolakos took part in a private reading of QUILT: A Musical Celebration at Rosie O'Donnell's Maravel Arts Center on June 20, 2012.
 Manolakos performed at Dream the Impossible Dream from July 14 through 22, 2012.
 On November 26, 2012, Manolakos performed at a concert benefit titled City of Hope: Broadway Blows Back to aid New York and New Jersey communities affected by Hurricane Sandy.
 On December 31, 2012, she briefly appeared onstage with Phish performing "Tweezer Reprise".
 Manolakos performed with Lorna Luft at Birdland Jazz Club on February 18, 2013 Manolakos appeared as Lizzie Borden in Theatre Under The Stars's production of Lizzie in October 2013.
 In 2013 Manolakos led Hit List, a concert based on a fictional musical created for the television series Smash.
 Manolakos took over for Katharine McPhee.
 Manolakos performed in Broadway Battles Bullying on April 14, 2014 at Skirball Center for the Performing Arts.
-Manolakos and Morgan Karr presented a duo-concert at Landmark Vineyards apart of the Transcendence Artist Series on August 1 and 2, 2014.
+Manolakos and Morgan Karr presented a duo-concert at Landmark Vineyards as part of the Transcendence Artist Series on August 1 and 2, 2014.